Product marketing teams work day and night developing and bringing their latest innovations to the market.

 One product.
 One shoe.
 Three use cases. 🥾

-Unbounce is a leading landing page platform that helps its users convert more of their visitors into leads, sales, and customers, and because people create and use landing pages for different purposes, they simply and clearly dissect their product by use case - in their case, people using landing pages for PPC, social ads, and email marketing.
+Unbounce is a leading landing page platform that helps its users convert more of their visitors into leads, sales, and customers, and because people create and use landing pages for different purposes, they simply dissect their product by use case - in their case, people using landing pages for PPC, social ads, and email marketing.

 Each use case has a dedicated sales page on its site, which speaks directly to that use case’s wants and needs, and this is evident just by looking at their main nav.